 - Customized repayment plans

 First, set up a free account on the Summer website.
 Next, put in your loan information.
 Summer will keep track of how much of your loan balance is federal and how much is private, to give the best advice.
 As you make payments and check your dashboard, you’ll not only see those balances dropping, but you’ll get advice and tips on anything that can help you get it paid down faster.

 Summer School Partners

 Summer’s tool is free because of the partner relationships that several colleges and universities have with the company.
 It’s in the school’s best interest to help you get your student loans paid; they lose money when students and graduates default.
 By partnering with Summer, they can help you… and in doing so, they get their money as well.

 The Summer Student Loan Tool has several benefits already mentioned, but it has some drawbacks as well.
-Typically, students don’t default on their student loans right away; 2018 graduates, for instance, aren’t even out of their grace period yet and are barely finished with their college career.
+Typically, students don’t default on their student loans right away; 2018 graduates, for instance, aren’t even out of their grace period yet and are barely finished with their college careers.

 Summer, however, is only available to 2018 graduates in this early stage, which can be disappointing if you graduated earlier but still want to take advantage of the benefits.
 If you’re a 2016 or 2017 graduate, for example, Summer won’t be of use to you, at least not yet.

 For 2018 graduates, Summer can be a great tool to help get you started on the right track with your student loans.
 Check it out at MeetSummer.org, where you can also find more contact information for the company and more details.